 First and foremost, it was Archbishop Monseigneur Louis Joseph Arthur Melanson who brought the Acadian community together in order to achieve this large-scale project.
 This visionary leader’s story is told with color and emotion in the new immersive 360° projection in the church chapel.

 The Notre-Dame-de-l’Assomption Cathedral is an extraordinary storyteller!
 The details of its architecture bring together and interpret a fascinating collection of epic, biblical and historical stories.

-Among these tales, three narrative orientations are totally unique to this Cathedral.
-First of all, an important place is awarded to women of the Bible, as the nave’s stained glass mosaics are dedicated to them exclusively.
-Then a special role is given to First Nations, to which two large mosaics are dedicated.
-This is particularly rare for a church.
-Finally, the Cathedral’s details propose an interpretation of important episodes of Acadian history.
-They also make numerous allusions to the local society’s dominant industries (transportation, fishery, agriculture, etc.) Testimonies of the local culture and history are thus immortalized in the nave’s two largest stained glass mosaics and the stone capitals above the church’s columns.
+Among these tales, several narrative orientations are totally unique to this Cathedral.
+For example, an important place is awarded to women of the Bible, as the nave’s stained glass windows are dedicated to them exclusively, also, the Cathedral’s details propose an interpretation of important episodes of Acadian history.
+They also make numerous allusions to the local society’s dominant industries (transportation, fishery, agriculture, etc.).
+Testimonies of the local culture and history are thus immortalized in the nave’s two largest stained glass windows and the stone capitals above the church’s columns.